Slisandro/Slisandro/README.md

 I'm Lisandro, live in Buenos Aires, Argentina 🇦🇷

-I have two years of experience in software development as frontend developer, fullstack developer, bug fixer and as freelance.
+I have two years of experience in software development as frontend developer, fullstack developer and bug fixer.

 My preferences is the frontend and I love learning and being updated to new trends.